 Using the computer, I am now producing prints of 'Constructive Art.'
 The first of these augmented my TextSpaces exhibition in 2014, while a few others were later shown at a group show in the Netherlands.
-Some of these artworks are also available as designs on products (mouse mats, mugs, tote bags etc) from Zippi Art.
-There is a link to this on the home page of this website.

 For most of the 1980s I did not exhibit, although in 1989 I appeared in 'Word as Image' at the Australian National Gallery (alongside such leading twentieth century artists as Picasso, Jasper Johns and Claes Oldenburg).
 Since the middle of the 1990s, I have been exhibiting quite widely and produced new work in graphics, installations, video installations and, of course, photography.